 Taking charge of one’s own life starts with the knowledge that our life is an outcome of our own choices.
-In a typical business language, we call this as a proactive approach.
+In a common business language, we call this as a proactive approach.
 All motivational programmes state that successful professionals are proactive in nature.
 Loss of control is essentially a reactive approach.
-Being proactive means taking responsibility for the situation and not blaming it on to the others.
+Being proactive means taking responsibility for the situation and not blaming it on the others.
 It also means doing something about the situation.
-The reactive approach is dependence on people while taking action.
+The reactive approach is dependent on people while taking action.
 Thus taking charge means understanding that we exist on a planet of choice.
 It also means taking responsibility for the choices we have to make.
 It goes to the extent of whether we want to lead a life or terminate it.
 Ultimately we are nothing but a sum total of the choices we make in life.
 Successful people make choices and take responsibility for the outcome.
 The not so successful people avoid making choices, which is also their choice and blame the outcome of circumstances around them.

-Our mind is constantly in the past or the future.
+Our mind is continuously in the past or the future.
 Rarely does it want to be in the present.
 When our mind is in the past, we remember only the negative memories and a few glorious moments.
-When the mind is in future, it only fears because future is uncertain and mind will only show us the possible failures.
+When the mind is in the future, it only fears because the future is uncertain, and the mind will only show us the possible failures.
 There is a reason behind this.
 If we operate in the present, then we have to work on our choices and take responsibility for the decisions.
 The mind, however, does not like actions.
 It is only interested in the result.
 So we love to be in the future thinking about how we would be well off after the current turmoil is over.

-To take charge of ourselves, we need to train our mind to operate in the present.
+To take charge of ourselves, we need to train our minds to operate in the present.
 In the present, we can only make choices.
-When we make choices we succeed in life.
+When we make choices, we succeed in life.
 We also need to understand there are no failures in life.
 All failures are only learning.
 We also need to know that when we operate in the present, we have no control over the future.
-In any case, we never have control on the future.
-We can only dream of wonderful things when the mind is in the future, and then the fear takes over.
+In any case, we never have control over the future.
+We can only dream of beautiful things when the mind is in the future, and then the fear takes over.
 So the rule is just let go after we make our choices.
 Trying to control an outcome will only set off anger and frustration.
 Accept the outcome the way it is and take responsibility and do something about it.
 That is the key.

 In our scriptures, Brahma is the past, the creator who has already created the world.
 The creation of the present moment becomes past immediately.
 The present is maintenance depicted by the deity Vishnu.
 Mahesh is the destroyer and the rejuvenator.
 Treat your future as a continuous effort of corrective action.
 Thus these three deities are our own essence of being.
-We are ultimately the Brahma, the Vishnu and the Mahesh of our lives.
+We are ultimately the Brahma, the Vishnu, and the Mahesh of our lives.
 Once we know this, we can take charge.